-Join Ben Long for an in-depth discussion in this video Attaching a lens to your camera, part of Shooting with the Nikon D5100.
+Join Ben Long for an in-depth discussion in this video Attaching a lens to your camera, part of Nikon D5100 Essential Training.

 One of the great advantages of an SLR is that you can change the lens on the camera.…This affords you a tremendous amount of flexibility and power because…you can select a focal length or focal- length range that's ideally suited to…your subject matter.…You can also attach specialized lenses, such as fish-eyes and tilt-shift lens and macros.…Attaching a lens to your camera is actually very easy.…First of all though, notice that there is a cover on the front of the camera.…This is very important.…Anytime I don't have a lens attached to my camera, I want to be sure that this…cover is on here because underneath this cover are the guts of the camera.…